wnye71/williamnye.co.uk/content/python-bulk-reverse-dns-lookup.md

 This script performs a reverse DNS lookup against a list of IP addresses.
 I use it to determine genuine Googlebot requests for log file analysis.

-It takes an Excel file (.xslx) called logs.xslx and looks for IPs in a column called ip.
+It takes an Excel file (.xslx) called logs.xslx with a sheet named 'Sheet1' and looks for IPs in a column called ip.
 Then it performs a reverse lookup on the unique values.
 It exports an Excel file called validated_logs.xslx which contains all of the data from logs.xslx, with an additional column called 'dns' that lists the domain names.
+If using a CSV, swap read_excel for read_csv as specified within the comments.

 Anaconda comes with all the packages required to run this script.
 If you’re not using Anaconda, there are a few dependencies that need installing.
 See comments in code.

 ```
+#pip install pandas
 import pandas as pd
 # pip install dnspython
 from dns import resolver,reversename
 # pip install xlrd, pip install xlsxwriter
 from pandas.io.excel import ExcelWriter
+import time
+startTime = time.time()

 # Import excel called logs.xlsx as dataframe
+# if CSV change to pd.read_csv('logs.csv', error_bad_lines=False)

 logs = pd.read_excel('logs.xlsx', sheet_name='Sheet1')

 # Create DF with dupliate ips filtered for check